Skip to main content

 CTLA-4 inhibitors

-CTLA-4 is another checkpoint protein on some T cells that acts as a type of “off switch” to help keep the immune system in check.
+CTLA-4 is another checkpoint protein on some T cells that acts as an “off switch” to help keep the immune system in check.

 Ipilimumab (Yervoy) and tremelimumab (Imjuno) are monoclonal antibodies that attach to CTLA-4 and stop it from working.
 This can help boost the body’s immune response against cancer cells.

-These drugs are typically used along with a PD-1 or PD-L1 inhibitor.
-These combinations can be used to treat several types of cancer.
+These drugs are typically used along with a PD-1 or PD-L1 inhibitor to treat several types of cancer.

 LAG-3 inhibitors

-LAG-3 is a checkpoint protein on some types of immune cells that normally acts as a type of “off switch” to help keep the immune system in check.
+LAG-3 is a checkpoint protein on some types of immune cells that normally acts as an “off switch” to help keep the immune system in check.

 Relatlimab is a monoclonal antibody that attaches to LAG-3 and stops it from working.
 This can help boost the body’s immune response against cancer cells.